Physics lab courses under digital transformation: A tri-national survey among university lab instructors about the role of new digital technologies and learning objectives: Findings and discussion

 However, even technologies rated as generally more useful are not perceived similarly for achieving all learning objectives.
 For \textit{linking theory and practice} and \textit{to get to know the methods of scientific thinking}, besides microcontrollers and smartphones/tablets especially the \textit{usage and/or creation of computer simulations} are helpful.
 Microcontrollers and smartphones/tablets can also better help to \textit{learn experimental skills} than other technologies like Virtual Reality.
 To \textit{increase the students' motivation, personal development, and social competency}, smartphones/tablets are perceived as more useful than remote-controlled experiments and Virtual Reality.
 Only for \textit{acquiring digital technologies}, all technologies are rated as \textit{useful} (but again with lower ratings for remote-controlled experiments and Virtual Reality).

-The instructors' differentiated perception of the potential of the technologies is in accordance with the literature review in Ref.~\cite{Chen.2012} where microcomputer-based laboratories and simulations were rated with a higher potential for supporting different learning activities and open inquiry than remote labs.
+\textbf{Discussion of findings (ii):} The instructors' differentiated perception of the potential of the technologies is in accordance with the literature review in Ref.~\cite{Chen.2012} where microcomputer-based laboratories and simulations were rated with a higher potential for supporting different learning activities and open inquiry than remote labs.
 The findings can also be mapped to a rather engineering-related literature review by Ref.~\cite{Ma.2006} revealing that instructors link remote-controlled experiments primarily to the learning objectives \textit{fostering conceptual understanding} (cf. \textit{link theory and practice}) and \textit{professional skills} (i.e., technical skills, cf. \textit{acquire digital competencies}) while simulated labs (cf. usage/and or creation of computer simulations) are more often linked to \textit{design skills} (i.e., scientific mind and ability to design and investigate, cf. \textit{get to know the methods of scientific thinking}), too.

 For comparison with data from the late 90s \cite{Haller.1999} where German physics professors rated the usefulness of \textit{experiments using modern technologies} (e.g., for data capture or modeling), we determined each instructor's rating of all five digital technologies per learning objective and derived the according mean and standard error for all instructors per learning objective.
 The comparison is displayed in FIG.~\ref{fig:labformatstechncomp} revealing that in tendency, digital technologies are nowadays perceived as more useful to reach the learning objectives, especially to \textit{link theory to practice} and \textit{to learn experimental skills}.
 However, due to high standard errors in the former study, these differences are not significant within the scope of standard errors.